Yasi92/Buno-Coffee/README.md

 ### User stories:

-1. As a new visitor, I would like to some general information and an introduction to the business.
+1. As a new visitor, I would like to get some general information and an introduction to the business.

 2. As a new visitor, I would like to know about the menu items and the prices.